 1. Natural light and ventilation shall be provided in each individual dwelling unit as well as common areas such as hallways.
 2. Each dwelling unit shall contain a bathroom and kitchen area.
-3. ~~In existing buildings being converted to residential housing through either an alteration, remodel, or conversion, a minimum of twenty-five percent of the entire building square footage shall be used for commercial purposes or as common space for tenants.~~ b.
-Windows and entrances shall conform to the performance standards found in subsections (C)(2), (C)(3), and (C)(4) of this section.
+3. ~~In existing buildings being converted to residential housing through either an alteration, remodel, or conversion, a minimum of twenty-five percent of the entire building square footage shall be used for commercial purposes or as common space for tenants.~~ - a.
+The commercial use or common space shall be located along the first floor building frontage. - b.
+Windows and entrances shall conform to the performance standards found in subsections (C)(2), (C)(3), and (C)(4) of this section. - c.
+Windows may not in any way be curtained or shuttered on either the interior or exterior.
+They must allow for observation from the outside.